 - Why freelance writers need to exercise and stay healthy

 Carol is an excellent resource for freelance writers at all levels of success.
 Read her blog and read my review of her Freelance Writers Den membership site.
+(I’ve been in the Den since its beginning, and I’m one of the moderators.)

 Your Take